thi-ng/umbrella-docs-temp/malloc.imempool.free.md

 Takes a memory block address and attempts to return the block to the pool.
 Depending on `compact` config option, this operation might cause compaction of consecutive free memory blocks to help counter fragmentation.
 Returns true if block has been freed.

-It's the user's responsibility to ensure that freed blocks are not used any further after calling `free()`<!-- -->.
+It's the user's responsibility to ensure that freed blocks are not used any further after calling [IMemPool.free()](./malloc.imempool.free.md)<!-- -->.
 Undefined behavior, or worse, pool corruption might ensue!

 <b>Signature:</b>